Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-holds in the $2l$-th crystalline cohomology $H^{2l}_{\mr{crys}}(X/W)$ of $X$ over $W$ (:= the ring of Witt vectors over $k$). \end{intthm} In the second half of the present paper, we will study $F^\N$-projective and $F^\N$-affine structures (and related structures) defined on varieties in the following four classes individually: \begin{itemize} \item Projective and affine spaces (cf. \S\,\ref{S0010}); \item Abelian varieties (cf. \S\,\ref{S0156}); \item Curves (cf. \S\,\ref{S0111}); \item Surfaces (cf. \S\,\ref{S0119}). \end{itemize} For each class in the above list, we will try to understand which varieties have an $F^\N$-projective or $F^\N$-affine structure and how these structures can be described in a somewhat explicit manner.
-These questions are based on the classification problem, starting with S. Kobayashi and T. Ochiai, of complex manifolds admitting projective and affine structures.
-The most typical examples are projective and affine spaces.
-They have globally defined coordinate charts taking values in themselves, which define the trivial $F^\N$-projective and $F^\N$-affine structures respectively for each $\N \in \mbZ_{>0}\sqcup \{ \infty\}$.
-The projective space $\mbP^n$ (with $p \nmid (n+1)$) has only the trivia $F^\N$-projective structure, but the situation is different for the affine space $\mbA^n$, i.e., there are various nontrivial $F^\N$-affine structures on $\mbA^n$.
+The most typical examples in our discussion are projective and affine spaces.
+They have globally defined coordinate charts taking values in themselves, and specify the trivial $F^\N$-projective and $F^\N$-affine structures, respectively.
+The projective space $\mbP^n$ (with $p \nmid (n+1)$) has only this trivial $F^\N$-projective structure, but the situation is different for the affine space $\mbA^n$, i.e., there are various nontrivial $F^\N$-affine structures on $\mbA^n$.
 This fact is an exotic phenomenon in positive characteristic because the complex affine space has only the trivial affine structure.

-In the following theorem, we describe what facts will be shown about infinite level.
-In particular, we prove some characterizations of projective spaces in terms of $F^\infty$-projective structure.
-These characterizations can be regarded as the positive characteristic versions of ~\cite{KO1}, Theorem 4.4, and ~\cite{JR1}, Theorem 4.1 (or the main theorem in ~\cite{Ye}).
+In the case of $\N = \infty$, we prove some characterizations of projective spaces in terms of $F^\infty$-projective structures.
+These characterizations can be regarded as the positive characteristic versions of ~\cite[Theorem 4.4]{KO1} and ~\cite[Theorem 4.1]{JR1} (or the main theorem in ~\cite{Ye}).
+As investigated in ~\cite{Wak16}, this result will contribute to (the positive characteristic version of) the classification problem, starting with S. Kobayashi and T. Ochiai, of varieties admitting projective or affine structures (cf. ~\cite{KO1}, ~\cite{KO2}).